semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 $ git push
 ```

-Next, log in with your Semaphore account and click on **create new** on the upper left corner.
+Next, log in with your Semaphore account and click on *Create New* on the upper left corner.

 ![Creating a new project](./figures/03-create-new.png){ width=95% }

-After choosing the `hello-semaphore`, wait a few seconds for Semaphore to initialize the project.
+After choosing the "hello-semaphore", wait a few seconds for Semaphore to initialize the project.

 ![](./figures/03-choose-repo.png){ width=95% }

-The next screen lets you add people to the project, click  **Continue to workflow setup** to proceed.
+The next screen lets you add people to the project, click  *Continue to Workflow Setup* to proceed.

-Finally, you'll reach the template selection screen, select **Single job**, then click **Looks good, start**.
+Finally, you'll reach the template selection screen, select *Single job*, then click *Looks good, start*.
 This will start a new workflow immediately.

 ![](./figures/03-single-job.png){ width=95% }

-Now click on **Edit Workflow** to edit the pipeline.
+Now click on *Edit Workflow* to edit the pipeline.

 ![](./figures/03-edit-workflow.png){ width=95% }